Skip to content

 Health Check

-It evaluates dozens of settings against CIS benchmarks and established best practices.
-Typical check areas include outdated or insecure TLS ciphers, overly broad admin and user policies, unused or overlapping rules, unnecessarily exposed services, and baseline hardening such as time, authentication and logging.
-Sophos Firewall v22 makes it easier to keep policy hygiene high and eliminate unwanted vulnerabilities.
+What the Health Check is intended for It evaluates dozens of settings against CIS benchmarks and established best practices.
+Typical checks include outdated or insecure TLS ciphers, overly broad admin and user policies, unused or overlapping rules, unnecessarily exposed services, and baseline hardening such as time settings, authentication, and logging.
+Sophos Firewall v22 therefore makes it easier to maintain strong policy hygiene and eliminate unintended weaknesses.

 Sophos Firewall v22 - Health Check Dashboard Widget